cwola/limited-size-stack/README.md

     Rotate the topmost n items to move on the stack.<br>
     <br>
     The n topmost items are moved on the stack in a rotating fashion.<br>
-    'n' is the number of elements to rotate (but if you specify '0', the target will be all elements).<br>
+    'n' is the number of elements to rotate (but if you specify '0' or negative number, the target will be all elements).<br>
     so, if you specify '2', it becomes 'swap'.<br>
     <br>
     Two variants of this operation are possible, left rotate and right rotate.